Tower of Fantasy: Gameplay

 There are different types of weapons and each weapon also has one of 3 roles (offense, defense, support) and various stats that affect how they work in the game.
-In addition to base damage values weapons have an elemental attack type (flame, ice, volt, physical), a shatter statistic that affect its effectiveness against shields, and a charge statistic that affects how quickly weapons charge up when using that weapon.
+In addition to base damage values weapons have an elemental attack type (flame, ice, altered, volt, physical), a shatter statistic that affect its effectiveness against shields, and a charge statistic that affects how quickly weapons charge up when using that weapon.
 An elemental attack can be activated by charging an attack and when used grant certain effects and debuffs against enemies.
 Equipping weapons with certain combinations of roles also creates Weapon Resonance that grants various buffs.
 Certain weapons, known as Simulacrum, possess an AI representation of their former wielders.
 In addition to having high upgrade potential Simulacrum can be activated to transform the player character into the Simulacrum character and gain access to their unique Traits.
 Upgrading these Simulacra also unlocks content that allows the player to learn about the characters within the Simulacra.

 As a "shared world" RPG, players on the same server co-exist with and can encounter other players in the same instance of the game world.
 Tower of Fantasy supports co-op play where up to 4 players on the same server can team up to play together to explore the world, complete general or multiplayer-specific missions, or fight world bosses, and PvP where players can challenge each other to duels in open-world combat, or fight in an arena mode called Apex League to advance up a leaderboard to obtain special rewards.